AhmedBadary/AhmedBadary.github.io/content/research/nlp/info_extr.md

 1. **Approach:**{: style="color: SteelBlue"}{: .bodyContents3 #bodyContents31}
     :   * __Training__:
-            1. Colect a set of representative training documents
+            1. Collect a set of representative training documents
-            2. Label each token for its entitiy class or other (O)
+            2. Label each token for its entity class or other (O)
             3. Design feature extractors appropriate to the text and classes
             4. Train a sequence classifier to predict the labels from the data :   * __Testing__: